 Tuesday nights at 7:15PM, and Saturday afternoons at 3:00pm.

-The planetarium seats 38 people, and admission is free: no reservations -- seating is first-come only.
-In the event of an overflow, the planetarium presenter will often offer a show 1 hour later if there are no scheduling conflicts (not always possible.).
+The planetarium seats 38 people, and admission is free: no reservations -- seating is first-come/first-seated only.
+In the event of an overflow, the planetarium presenter will often offer a show 1 hour later if there are no scheduling conflicts (not always possible).

-Along with a seasonal, digital slide show our avid astronomers discuss the stars and constellations, moon and planets, and answer questions.
+Along with a seasonal, digital slide show our avid astronomers make the stars and constellations, moon and planets come alive, and answer your questions.

 FAAC's current, active qualified Planetarium volunteer operators include:

 Dennis Salliotte, Robert Clubb, Larry Halstead, Bob FitzGerald, and Tim Campbell.

 Private shows for groups can be scheduled through Steve Murrell.

 Remember, the Henry Ford Community College Planetarium is staffed by our enthusiastic FAAC members!

 . . . pre 2012 Planetarium pictures - - before the extensive 2012 Hammond upgrade.

 Look under LOCATION, for "The Hammond Planetarium", to find Programs/Dates/Times [in yellow in the right-most column].